Charleyong Bridge

 For more information see the review of environmental factors and appendices.

-Replacing the existing bridge
+Replacing the original bridge

 The Charleyong Bridge is a single-span Allan truss timber bridge built in 1901.